-Besides the fact that you really don’t need to cook tuna to eat it without near-death-experiences happening in your real life, it’s great because it’s got flavor but not toooooo much.
+Besides the fact that you get to use fresh tuna which is MUCH better than canned (unless it’s in tuna stuffed tomatoes) and that you really don’t need to cook tuna to eat it without near-death-experiences happening in your real life, it’s great because it’s got flavor but not toooooo much.
 You know what I mean.
 Maybe.

 If the protein-component of this bowl of veggieliciousness was hitting you in the face with a flavor whollop, then come time to add the CREAMIEST avocado dressing, your taste buds would be ULTRA CONFUSED and it could VERY LIKELY go from an 11 on the “very happy with this meal” scale to a -3 because TOO MUCH GOING ON INSIDE THE AREA OF YOUR FACE RIGHT NOW.

 Taste bud confusion is a very real thing.
 And we do NOT want it.

 I want you to be able to taste this dressings FLAVOR.
 I want every note of spicy-ginger, tangy lime juice and fresh, sweet orange juice to POP on your tongue in the most perfect combination of flavors that could happen inside a tiny food processor.